Skip to content

 use_oauth_services = igwn

-Single token path
+Single token path for IGWN

-For single-token jobs, the token will be generated on the execute machine as
+For single-token jobs, the token will be generated on the execute machine as:

 $_CONDOR_CREDS/igwn.use